arc-eng/cli/README.md

   --wait / --no-wait  Wait for the result.
   --repo TEXT         Github repository in the format owner/repo.
   --chatty            Print more information.
+  --raw               For piping.
+No pretty-print, no status indicator.
   --help              Show this message and exit.
 ```

+## Features
+- **Configuration Management**: Automatically manages API key configuration by prompting the user to input their API key if not already configured.
+- **Task Creation**: Users can create tasks by specifying a repository and a prompt.
+The CLI handles task creation and optionally waits for the result.
+- **Result Retrieval**: If the `--wait` option is used, the CLI waits for the task to complete and displays the result directly in the terminal.
+- **Dashboard Link**: For tasks that are not awaited, the CLI provides a link to the task's dashboard for further monitoring.

 ## Configuration